There are three ways to get your vegetable garden growing:

 - Asparagus: start from 1-year-old roots.

-- Garlic: start from cloves.
+- Garlic: start with cloves.

 - Horseradish: start from root cuttings.